mitchelldmiller/quick-mail-wp-plugin/readme.txt

 * See [How to Send Email from WordPress Admin](http://wheredidmybraingo.com/quick-mail-wordpress-plugin-update-send-email-to-site-users/) for an introduction.

-* See [Quick Mail 1.2.3 Update for WordPress 4.3](http://wheredidmybraingo.com/quick-mail-1-2-3-update-for-wordpress-4-3/) for update info.
+* See [Quick Mail 1.2.4 uses WP REST API](http://wheredidmybraingo.com/quick-mail-1-2-4-uses-wp-rest-api/) for update info.

 == Installation ==